secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.md

 ## Handling GitLab.com trial requests

-#### GitLab.com customers who do not have an existing GitLab subscription
+### GitLab.com customers without a subscription

-1. New customers without an existing GitLab.com subscription and namespace can apply for a 30-day GitLab Climate subscription by completing the following [form](https://gitlab.com/-/trial_registrations/new?glm_source=about.gitlab.com/&glm_content=default-saas-trial).
+1. New customers without an existing GitLab.com subscription and namespace can apply for a 30-day GitLab Ultimate subscription by completing the following [form](https://gitlab.com/-/trial_registrations/new?glm_source=about.gitlab.com/&glm_content=default-saas-trial).
-1. GitLab.com users who have an existing namespace but do not have an active GitLab.com subscription can go to the billing section for their group namespace and press the Start Trial button.
-If they are not presented with this option, it means they already had a trial in the past.
-In situations such as these they should contact GitLab sales to request a new trial or a trial extension.
+1. GitLab.com users who have an existing namespace but do not have an active GitLab.com subscription can go to the billing section for their group namespace and press the `Start Trial` button.
+If a trial previously existed on that namespace, the button will not be present.
+In such situations the user will need to contact GitLab Sales to request a new trial or a trial extension.

-#### Existing customers with a GitLab Premium Subscription
+### GitLab.com customers with a Premium Subscription

 GitLab.com Premium customers who want to trial SaaS Ultimate have two options to do so:

-1. Self request an Ultimate trial from [GitLab's public trial page](https://about.gitlab.com/free-trial/?hosted=sass).
-This will require the customer to set up a new namespace to apply the trial to.
-No sales or support action required.
+1. Request an Ultimate trial from [GitLab's public trial page](https://about.gitlab.com/free-trial/?hosted=sass).
+This will require the customer to set up a new namespace to which to apply the trial.
+No Sales or Support action will be required.
 1. Temporarily upgrade their existing GitLab Premium subscription to a GitLab Ultimate Trial.
-- As part of the initiative to enable current SaaS Premium customers to trial SaaS Ultimate on their primary namespace, the first iteration implementation now grants L&R Support the capability to temporarily upgrade an existing Premium subscription to a GitLab Ultimate trial subscription.
+- As part of the initiative to enable current SaaS Premium customers to trial SaaS Ultimate on their primary namespace, the first iteration implementation now grants L&R Support the capability to temporarily upgrade an existing Premium subscription to an Ultimate trial subscription.
 To facilitate this process, the customer's Account Executive is required to complete a new [Internal Request Form](https://gitlab-com.gitlab.io/support/internal-requests-form/) titled `Request SaaS Ultimate trial for existing Premium customer on behalf of the customer`.

 Once the form has been submitted, the L&R Support Engineer should follow the workflow outlined in the following [video](https://www.youtube.com/watch?v=wJCrh45Ug2Q), which entails: